 The programme is structured as four 10-week terms.
 The first three are taught and the final term is dedicated to independent study to complete the final projects and a thesis.
-The course structure consists of modules that are shared across all three pathways that focus on research skills and building critical awareness of current issues as well as developments in the fashion and media industry along with pathways specific modules that enable you to acquire technical and practical skills aligned with your careers goals.
+The programme structure consists of modules that are shared across all media programmes that focus on research skills and building critical awareness of current issues as well as developments in the fashion and media industry along with programme specific modules that enable you to acquire technical and practical skills aligned with your careers goals.

-The Creative Direction pathway is a highly practical option that allows students to develop their existing visual communication skills with a focus on fashion.
+MA Creative Direction for Fashion Media programme is a highly practical option that allows students to develop their existing visual communication skills with a focus on fashion.
 It is suited to those with creative degrees and strong portfolios in areas such as photography, fine art, visual communication or graphic design.
 You are expected to have existing skills within your preferred creative field and the course will provide opportunities to put those skills to use.
-Modules on the Creative Direction pathway are:
+Modules on the programme are:

-The purpose of this module is to provide you with an overview of the range of research methods, approaches and tools that are vital for a postgraduate level of study.
-The module will cover the philosophy of research, ethics, primary and secondary research methods including quantitative, qualitative and visual research methods, how to analyse, evaluate as well as disseminate research findings.
+The purpose of this module is to provide you with an overview of the range of research methods, approaches and tools that are vital developing an insight into audiences.
+The module will cover the philosophy of research, ethics, primary and secondary research methods, how to analyse, evaluate as well as disseminate research findings.
 The module will consider research in a range of contexts relevant to the media industries and enable you to understand the relationship between theory and practice.

 This is a skills-based module to provide you opportunities for the development of practical production skills in areas such as photography, image editing, print layouts and graphic design for fashion.
 You will develop a digital design and multi-media communication skills across various mediums.
 The module aims to prepare you for further project work on later modules and ensure your technical and design skills are developed to a level suitable for producing work at level 7.